 Authors: H. Nakamura, J.D.
 Xidos, J.D.
 Thompson, J. Li, G.D.
 Hawkins, T. Zhu, B.J.
 Lynch, Y. Volobuev, D. Rinaldi, D.A.
 Liotard, C.J.
-Cramer, and D. G. Truhlar Updates by: J. D. Thompson, C. J. Cramer, and D. G. Truhlar
+Cramer, and D. G. Truhlar

 The CM3 parameter sets, which allow for evaluation of CM3 charges, were added to this version of HONDO/S. This provides the capability to evaluate gas-phase CM3 charges, liquid-phase CM3 charges, and the electrostatic contribution to the free energy of solvation using the generalized Born model.
 The corresponding CM3/GB gradient may also be evaluated and used for geometry optimizations.